UCLH-DHCT/emap/core/README.md

     these will propagate into the individual `xxx-congic-envs` configuration files, which in turn are used by the`application.properties`.

-    - For example, make sure `UDS_SCHEMA` is set to what it needs to be, in this example I'm using `live`.
+    - For example, make sure `UDS_SCHEMA` is set to what it needs to be, in this example `live` is used.
 If you're writing to the UDS, use the `uds_write` user (password in lastpass).
     - If you're running locally, you can set `EMAP_PROJECT_NAME` to whatever you like.
-If running on the GAE I suggest something like `yourname_dev` or `emaplive` depending on which instance you are manipulating.
+If running on the GAE it should be the same as the current directory (i.e. `emap-test` if in `/gae/emap-test`)
     - If you're on the GAE the RabbitMQ password should be strong to help prevent a user/malware outside the GAE from accessing the queue.

 </details>